hernandoit/tic-tac-toe-client/README.md

 - jQuery

 #### `Unsolved Problems`
-   1. Unresolved issue where excessively clicking on an occupied box makes 'X' or 'O' a winner
-   2. Would like to do all of the black diamond level
+   1. Would like to do all of the double black diamond level requirements

 #### `Images`
 [Wire Frame](https://i.imgur.com/xikX6wt.png)